NGWPC/nwm-rte/docs/user-guide/caveats.md

 ## Files Sourced from Local NWM Repositories

 See notes on [run configuration caveats](configuration.md#caveats).
 The local state of some NWM repositories is mounted at runtime, for static configuration files and and module parameters.
+In particular, see [regionalization caveats](regionalization.md#caveats-for-regionalization-workflows)

 ## GHCR Images